 Hi, my name is Joe Slack.

-I've been designing board games for the past 5 years and I have helped over 1,300 game designers just like you through:
+I've been designing board games since 2014 and I have helped over 1,300 game designers just like you through:

 Some people are amazing game designers.